Principal Investigator Dr Bridgette Toy-Cronin

 Associate Investigator Dr Bridget Irvine

 This project is being conducted in collaboration with Associate Investigators from other institutions: Associate Professors Dave Nichols and Sally Jo Cunningham from Computer Science at the University of Waikato and Dr Tatiana Tkacukova from Linguistics at Birmingham City University.

-The Accessibility in an Online Court project looks to a future where New Zealand will very likely join the rapidly growing international trend of introducing online courts for civil disputes.
-In anticipation of this development, our two-year multi-disciplinary, multi-institutional study aims to lay an empirical foundation for how an online court could support litigants to explain their disputes accurately and clearly.
-It is only if a system can achieve these goals that it can deliver the oft-touted promise of access to justice, rather than being merely a cost saving initiative.
+The Accessibility in an Online Court project looks to a future in which New Zealand will likely join the rapidly growing international trend of using online courts for civil disputes.
+In anticipation of this development, our two-year multi-disciplinary, multi-institutional study aims to lay an empirical foundation for how an online court might help litigants to explain their disputes accurately and clearly.
+Providing such support is a must if online courts are to deliver on the promise of access to justice, rather than being merely a cost saving initiative.
 This project uses mixed-methods to explore how litigants might engage with an online court.

-The research team recently presented at the International Online Dispute Resolution Forum in Auckland, and have published a paper in the International Journal on Online Dispute Resolution.
+The research team presented at the International Online Dispute Resolution Forum in Auckland, and have published a paper in the International Journal on Online Dispute Resolution.